 Colorado law requires that motor vehicle registration be obtained upon residency.
 Our team at Colorado Springs Real Estate Group often sees clients moving from another state struggle with this process since it tends to be a bit more cumbersome than most states.
 In order to do this there are steps which must be complete prior to registration taking place.
 You are required to have your vehicle VIN verified prior to actual registration.
 If you are a military member (active/retired) you can have this done at either the Peterson AFB Visitor Center (West Gate) or the Fort Carson Police Station.

-The Colorado State Patrol does VIN Verification checks on:
+The Colorado Springs Police Department does VIN Verification checks on:

 A VIN Verification Form (DR2698) can also be completed by a licensed Colorado motor vehicle dealer, a licensed Colorado emissions testing station, or military base security.

 Colorado Vehicle Identification Number verifications will be conducted at the Fort Carson Police Station, building 2700, from 8 a.m. to 4 p.m.
 Monday-Friday.

 Before you get a VIN verification on Peterson, make sure the DMV accepts it.
 I have heard that they will not accept Peterson Security Services or the Peterson Auto Center VIN Certification documents.